The best sales to shop today: Dyson, Anker, Bed Threads and more | CNN Underscored

 Bed Threads

-The Instagram-famous brand best known for its modern shades of mix-and-match bedding sets is having a rare sale on behalf of its birthday.
+The Instagram-famous brand, best known for its modern shades of mix-and-match bedding sets, is having a rare sale to celebrate its birthday.
 All items, including bedding, table linens, bath towels, sleepwear and more are now 15% off when you use the code HAPPYBDAY.
 You can even get an additional 15% off when you build your own bedding bundles — which are 20% off to begin with — allowing you to pick your favorite colors for your sheets, duvet and pillow cases.
 But you’re going to want to hurry — the sale ends in under two days, and the savings will go with it.

 Apple MacBook Air ($849.99, originally $999; amazon.com)